microconfig/microconfig/README.md

     #include timeout-settings[long]
 ```

-You can use profile/env name with placeholders too:
+You can use profile/env name with placeholders as well:

 ```
 ${timeout-settings[long]@readTimeoutMs}